 - order the abuser to pay child support;

 - order the abuser to pay spousal support (maintenance) for up to 180 days if you are legally married;4

-- if you are married to or have children together, the judge can order the abuser to make rent or mortgage payments on the home in which you are living or on a different home (rather than the one you lived in with the abuser) if you choose;
+- if you are married to or have children together, the judge can order the abuser to make rent or mortgage payments on the home in which you are living or on a different home if you choose;

 - order you to have possession and care of any pet, along with any money necessary to cover medical costs that may have resulted from abuse of the pet;

 - give you temporary possession of personal property, such as cars, checkbooks, keys, and other personal items;

 - prohibit the abuser from transferring, selling or getting rid of property mutually owned or leased by you and the abuser;

 - order the abuser to participate in batterers’ counseling or drug treatment;

 - order the abuser to pay a reasonable fee for housing and other services that are/were provided to you by a domestic violence shelter;

 - order the abuser to pay court costs;